Crypto terminology, decoded.

 Satoshis (Sats)

-The smallest unit of Bitcoin, equivalent to one hundred millionth of a Bitcoin.
+The smallest standard unit of Bitcoin or Bitcoin Cash, equal to one hundred millionth of a coin.

 Scalability Trilemma

-The trade-off that blockchains struggle to optimize decentralization, security, and scalability simultaneously.
+The idea that blockchains face trade-offs among decentralization, security, and scalability when designing consensus and capacity.

 Schnorr Signatures